Can Vegetarians Eat The Bulletproof Diet?

 A study showed that vegetarian men who took 3.7 grams of ALA every day had tiny increases in EPA; when they took 15.4 grams of ALA daily (that’s about ¼ cup of flaxseed or 7 teaspoons of flaxseed oil) their EPA did increase, but it was still lower than the EPA levels of participants who ate meat, and much lower than the EPA levels of participants who ate fish .

 Basically, plant-based ALA is not an efficient way to boost your omega-3 levels.
 Here are a few better options:

 - Take a krill oil or fish oil supplement.
 It’s the most effective way to get EPA and DHA.
 The link is to krill oil made by Jarrow.
 Bulletproof has no affiliation with Jarrow – we just love their commitment to purity and quality.

 - Eat pasture-raised eggs.
 They have lots of EPA and DHA – about 3 times as much as conventional eggs do.
 Make sure you get “pasture-raised” and not “free range” eggs.
 The latter just means the chickens have access to the outside; in many cases the bulk of their diet is still cheap feed.

 - Be extra-conscious of your omega-6 intake.
 The ratio between omega-6 and omega-3 fats is important because the two compete in the body, and the higher the ratio in favor of omega-3s, the fewer inflammatory omega-6s your body will use.
 Vegans often have a poorer ratio than meat-eaters do [3,4].
 For vegetarians, though, that doesn’t have to be the case.
-Limit omega-6-rich oils and fats like olive oil and avocado – unless you’re getting plenty of DHA and EPA from supplements and eggs.
+Limit omega-6-rich vegetable oils and make sure you’re getting plenty of DHA and EPA from supplements and eggs.